This post may contain affiliate links. Please read my disclosure policy.

-Philly Cheesesteak Recipe - Philly Cheesesteak Recipe - A Classic cheesesteak recipe made of seasoned, thinly sliced beef, peppers, onions, and lots of cheese!
-Ready in 30 minutes! // addapinch.com
+This delicious, classic Philly Cheesesteak recipe is made of seasoned, thinly sliced beef, peppers, onions, and lots of cheese!
+Ready in 30 minutes!

-When I think of favorite sandwich recipes, a hot Philly cheesesteak loaded with perfectly seasoned steak, caramelized onions and peppers and tons of cheese is always at the top of the list!
-This classic recipe comes together in with minimal ingredients and ready in 30 minutes!
+When I think of some favorite sandwich recipes, a hot Philly cheesesteak loaded with perfectly seasoned steak, caramelized onions and peppers, and tons of cheese always comes to mind!
+This classic recipe comes together with minimal ingredients and is ready in 30 minutes!
 It is even faster if you meal prep!
+It’s perfect for easy suppers and casual entertaining with friends.
+My family loves this recipe, and I think you will too!

 What is a Cheesesteak Sandwich?

 Cheesesteaks include lots of cheese.
-Some may make a provolone sauce that is poured over the top of the sandwich, some use melted Velvet cheese, and then others use slices of provolone cheese to top their sandwiches.
+Some have a provolone sauce that is poured over the top of the sandwich, and others use slices of provolone cheese to top their sandwiches.
 We opt for the quick and easy option of using sliced provolone cheese on our cheesesteaks, but I’ve included information on how to make the provolone sauce if you prefer it.

 How to Make a Philly Cheesesteak Sandwich

-To make a Philly Cheesesteak, start by thinly slicing your sirloin steak.
-You can ask your butcher to do this for you if you prefer.
-Then, sprinkle with Stone House Seasoning and refrigerate for at least an hour for the beef to marinate.
-You can store the beef in the refrigerator for up to 3 days if you like to meal prep earlier in the week.
+Prepare the Steak.
+Start by thinly slicing your sirloin steak.
+(You can have the butcher do this for you if you prefer).
+Sprinkle with Stone House Seasoning and refrigerate for at least an hour for the beef to marinate.
+You can store the beef in the refrigerator for up to 3 days if you are meal prepping.

-Thinly slice your onions and peppers as well.
-If you are prepping ahead, store these in the refrigerator for up to 3 days as well.
+Slice the vegetables.
+Thinly slice your onions and peppers.
+If you are prepping ahead, slice and store in airtight containers in the refrigerator for up to 3 days as well.

-Then, when ready to cook your cheesesteaks, simply drizzle your olive oil into a medium skillet set over medium heat.
-Add your onions and peppers and cook until caramelized and tender, about 15 minutes.
+Cook the onions and peppers.
+When ready to cook the cheesesteaks, drizzle olive oil into a medium skillet set over medium heat.
+Add onions and peppers and cook until caramelized and tender, about 15 minutes.

+Cook the beef.
 Remove the onion and peppers from the skillet and drizzle in a bit more olive oil.
-Then, add your beef, making sure not to overcrowd the skillet.
+Then, add the beef, making sure not to overcrowd the skillet.
 Cook the steak for about 5 minutes, flipping once to make sure that both sides are browned.
 Remove the beef from the skillet.

-Philly Cheesesteak Recipe - Philly Cheesesteak Recipe - A Classic cheesesteak recipe made of seasoned, thinly sliced beef, peppers, onions, and lots of cheese!
-Ready in 30 minutes! // addapinch.com
+Side view of Philly Cheesesteak with thinly sliced beef, peppers, onions, and lots of melted cheese! // addapinch.com

-Layer your onion and peppers into the bottom of a hoagie, then add the beef and top with cheese and serve.
+Assemble the sandwiches.
+Layer the caramelized onion and peppers into the bottom of the hoagie rolls, then add the beef and top with cheese and serve.

 How to Make Provolone Sauce

-If you prefer to use a melted provolone sauce rather than slices of provolone cheese, here is how you make it.
+If you prefer to use a melted provolone sauce instead of using slices of provolone cheese, here is how you make it.

 • 1 tablespoon butter